Beekeeping Today Podcast - Presented by Betterbee

 He now lives in the Yukon Territory and has kept bees for the last 12 years in northern cold climates where he takes a very data driven approach to keeping his bees.
 He has collected data to understand the annual bee cycle, mapped out the bloom calendar along with the nectar and pollen flows.
 He loves everything to do with bees/native pollinators and continuously seeks to expand northern best practice beekeeping.
 His current focus is winter thermoregulation, bee nutrition and bee health.
 In 2021, he received CAP funding to conduct a Yukon honey origins projects to better understand Yukon/Boreal/Subarctic nectar sources (pollen analysis) as well as the local honey chemical characteristics (NMR).

-Etienne is the current president of WAS – Western Apicultural Society.
+Etienne is past president of WAS – Western Apicultural Society.

 Ron Miksha